Regulations Governing Fishing

 16. All boats shall be registered and assigned stickers, which shall be applied to each boat by the owner and recorded by Management for identification purposes.
 This refers to seasonal dockers and launchers of boats and canoes.

-17. Construction of boats shall be of marine plywood of 1/4" minimum thickness, wood plank, metal or fiberglass.
+17. Construction of boats shall be of marine plywood of one-quarter inch minimum thickness, wood plank, metal or fiberglass.
 Boats shall be buoyant if submerged and float in the event that they should be swamped.
 Metal and fiberglass boats must have permanently installed air chambers or floatation material such as cork or expanded foam.

 18. Boats must have a minimum length of 12 feet, maximum length of 20 feet, a beam (width) of not less than 48 inches, and a depth of not less than 18 inches.
 Canoes must be at least 12 feet long with a beam of at least 35 inches, and meet minimum standards.
 Kayaks must be at least 12 feet long.